code-with-amitk/Code-examples/System-Design/scalable/twitter/README.md

   [File-A]
 ```
-    - Tweet+metadata is pushed to followers using above vector.

 ### C. BOE Calculations (should be done after HLD)
   - Total world population = 8 Billion = 8x10<sup>9</sup>